jjsantanna/jair_carreer_cv/public_exposition.md

 ## 2020
 - 10/09/2020 Presentation at [AG CONNECT Security Congress 2020](https://securitycongres.nl/team/jair-santanna/) on "Security Monitoring in de cloud met Azure Sentinel"
 - 04/09/2020 Podcast recording organised by University of Twente Alumni on "a Brazilian student in the Netherlands"
-- 26/08/2020 Interview to the *Kamer van Koophandel* (KVK) on "DDoS attacks and Booters" [link](https://www.kvk.nl/advies-en-informatie/fraude/help-een-ddos-aanval-wat-nu/)
+- 26/08/2020 Interview to the *Kamer van Koophandel* (KVK) on "DDoS attacks". [here!](https://www.kvk.nl/advies-en-informatie/fraude/help-een-ddos-aanval-wat-nu/)
 - 26/07/2020 Interview to RAND Europe, commissioned by the *Wetenschappelijk Onderzoek- en Documentatiecentrum* (WODC), on behalf of the *Nationaal Coördinator Terrorismebestrijding en Veiligheid* (NCTV), on "the governance of cybersecurity from a national security perspective and critical infrastructure protection"

 ## 2019